On the theory of $q$-characters for quantum affine superalgebras of type $A$: The -character map for

 In this section we assume $\epsilon=(001)$.
 The purpose of this section is to give examples on finite-dimensional simple $\mathcal{U}(001)$-modules and their $q$-characters, which will be used later in describing Frenkel--Mukhin-type algorithm by restriction to rank 1 and rank 2 subalgebras (Section \ref{subsec:restriction-rk12}).

 We shall take the same approach as in Proposition \ref{prop:fund-rep-l-wt}.
 Recall again from Lemma \ref{lem:formula-x-_i,1} that

-In this low rank case it is even possible to compute all the $\ell$-weights (i.e. the $q$-character) of several simple modules, including fundamental representations. \begin{prop} The $q$-characters of positive fundamental representations are given by
+In this low rank case it is even possible to compute all the $\ell$-weights (hence the $q$-character) of several simple modules, including fundamental representations. \begin{prop} The $q$-characters of positive fundamental representations are given by

 \end{prop}

 For $s\geq1$, the $\mathring{\mathcal{U}}(\epsilon)$-module $V(s,s)$ associated to a two-row partition $(s,s)$ has the following uniform description: it is a 4-dimensional vector space spanned by $v_{12},\,v_{13},\,v_{23},\,v_{33}$ whose highest weight vector is $v_{12}$ with the weight $s\delta_{1}+s\delta_{2}$, and the $\mathring{\mathcal{U}}(\epsilon)$-action is given by